NOED7I/muletter/docs/api.md

 ### Import mailing list

 It will remove all emails older than the last export date or than the cursor parameter.
-Set cursor to **0** to cancel the last export.
+Set cursor to **0** to cancel the last export. **This route should be used only to sync a local mailing list, look at the /edit virtual route bellow**.

 **Request**